-White Widow is a hybrid cannabis strain with 16-22% THC, known for its woody aroma and happy and euphoric effects.
-It’s a popular choice for stress, anxiety, pain.
+White Widow is a hybrid cannabis strain with 18-25% THC and myrcene-dominant terpenes, known for its woody flavor profile and happy and euphoric effects.
+Commonly chosen by those managing stress, anxiety, pain.

 Quick Facts: White Widow